Waves in Cosserat elasticity / micropolar elasticity

 A wave method was used by Gauthier to examine the particulate composite consisting of aluminum spheres embedded in an epoxy matrix.
 This material had appeared classical in the quasi-static size effect studies of Gauthier and Jahsman .
 The micro-inertial characteristics were determined, and it was found that the coupling number N2 = 0.0039.
 This is so small that the static behavior would appear classical regardless of the characteristic length, which appears to be zero.
 Indeed, composite materials containing elliptic or spherical inclusions are predicted to have a Cosserat / micropolar characteristic length of zero (Hlavacek, ; Berglund, ).

 Waves have been recently used by Merkel, Tournat, Gusev .
-The system here is an assembly of elastic spheres in contact.
+The system here is a constrained assembly of elastic spheres in contact.
 This is an ideal system, designed to exhibit only one Cosserat constant, expressed in the notation of Nowacki .
-The lattice of steel spheres is expected to behave elastically with minimal viscoelastic dissipation, hence amenable to the wave method.
+The lattice of steel spheres is expected to behave elastically with minimal viscoelastic dissipation, hence amenable to the wave method, provided frictional dissipation does not occur.
 As with beaded composites , the characteristic length, which gives rise to size effects and toughness, is zero by analysis.

 As for real materials, the difficulty with using waves to explore Cosserat effects is that wave speed depends on frequency both from geometrical dispersion (such as Cosserat or micropolar type) and from viscoelastic dispersion.
 It is not so easy to separate these effects in real dissipative materials.
 We have done ultrasound studies in bone, known as a Cosserat solid from prior experiments, but viscoelastic effects and other effects tend to dominate the behavior.
 Slow waves were, however, observed, and these were attributed to fluid - solid interaction in wet bone.
 See selected articles, slow waves.
 Cosserat elastic constants have been calculated based on reported dispersion of acoustic waves in diamond crystals .
 As might be expected, the characteristic length in on the order of the spacing of atoms in the crystal lattice.